Neonatal jaundice | Medical Council of Canada

 Given a patient with neonatal jaundice, the candidate will

-1. list and interpret critical clinical findings, including
+1. list and interpret critical clinical findings, including those based on

-2. identifying features of serious underlying disorders;
+2. identification of features of serious underlying disorders;

 3. construct an effective initial management plan, including

-1. monitoring and managing physiologic jaundice;
+1. monitoring and managing physiologic jaundice,

-3. counselling and reassuring parents, as appropriate.
+3. counselling and reassuring parents as appropriate.